Wrapping up 2019

 Business use percentage

 Things like your mobile phone and internet bill are often for both personal and business use.
 However, you can usually only claim a tax deduction for the part used in your business (have a chat with your accountant).
-For these kind of expenses you can now enter the percentage used for business, Rounded will then crunch the numbers and only report the applicable amount.
+For these kinds of expenses, you can now enter the percentage used for business, Rounded will then crunch the numbers and only report the applicable amount.

 Next year will be more focused on landmark features, things our customers have told us will really set Rounded apart: